mech/Notes/DevOps/Docker/docker.md

 `Dockerfile` is recommended because it provides a more repeatable, transparent, and idempotent mechanism for creating images.

 Where you put the `Dockerfile` is where Docker will get its context or build context from.
 Do not use `/` as your build directory.
 Use `.dockerignore` to keep the image small and the build fast by decreasing the chance of cache busting.
+See [Issue#2224](https://github.com/docker/docker/issues/2224)

 Each instruction in `Dockerfile` is a new layer.
 Docker runs the container, perform the instruction, commit it and stop it.
 Then repeat the whole process again for the next instruction.
+When all instructions have been executed, the intermediate containers will get removed to clean things up.

+127 layer limits.

 * [Dockerfile builder reference](http://docs.docker.com/reference/builder/)